Junior cycle (lower secondary education) is a three year programme which is usually taken by students between the ages of 12/13 and 15/16 years.

 Non-examination subjects at junior cycle include Physical Education and Social, Personal and Health Education (must be studied but is not examinable).
 Religious Education is available both as an examination and non-examination subject.

-A revised Junior Cycle will begin phased implementation in 2014 (see NCCA for more details).
+A revised Junior Cycle began phased implementation in 2014 (see NCCA for more details).

-On 4 October, 2012, Minister Quinn published A Framework for Junior Cycle.
-This document contains the Minister's plan to reform the junior cycle in post-primary schools.
+In August 2015, the Framework for Junior Cycle 2015 was published, which contained the Department's plan to reform the junior cycle in post-primary schools.
 See also FAQs.

 Junior Certificate Examination